JP Morgan Chase CEO: ‘We cannot have a negative outcome’ on Ukraine and Russia’s nuclear threat

 Putin proposed a number of changes to Russia’s nuclear doctrine at the end of September.
 The timing coincided with the height of discussions between Ukraine, its key partners and the West to allow Kyiv’s long-range weapons to be used to strike targets in Russia.

-Dimon, in late September, described Russia, its two key allies, Iran and North Korea, as “an evil axis that works every day to make things worse for the World and for America.”
+Dimon, in late September, described Russia, its two key allies, Iran and North Korea, as “an evil axis that works every day to make things worse for the Western World and for America.”

 Read More @ kyivindependent.com